dataforseo/TypeScriptClient/docs/interfaces/IDataforseoLabsGoogleHistoricalSerpsLiveResultInfo.md

 > `optional` **items**: [`DataforseoLabsGoogleHistoricalSerpsLiveItem`](../classes/DataforseoLabsGoogleHistoricalSerpsLiveItem.md)[]

-contains results featured in the ‘hotels_pack’ element of SERP
+additional items present in the element if there are none, equals null

 #### Defined in

-main.ts:98444
+main.ts:96712

 ***